 - People with more widespread/severe actinic damage.

 - Very young patients presenting with AK (consider xeroderma pigmentosum).

-- To limit sun exposure and use sun protection.
+- To limit sun exposure and use sun protection to protect your skin.

 - To report changes in existing lesions, or development of new ones.
 Explain there is a high chance of developing more areas of AK.